 A crosscut is made by cutting across the grain of the workpiece.
-A straight crosscut is made with the miter table set at the 0° position.
+A straight crosscut is made with the miter table set at the zero degree position.
 Miter crosscuts are made with the miter table set at some angle other than zero.

-TO CROSSCUT WITH YOUR MITER SAW
+TO CROSSCUT WITH YOUR MITER SAW:

 - Pull out the lock pin and lift saw arm to its full height. - Loosen the miter lock handle.
-Rotate the miter lock handle approximately one-half turn to the left to loosen. - Press the miter lock plate down with your thumb and hold. - Rotate the control arm until the pointer aligns with the desired angle on the miter scale. - Release the miter lock plate.
+Rotate the miter lock handle approximately one-half turn to the left to loosen - Lift the miter lock plate to disengage. - Rotate the control arm until the pointer aligns with the desired angle on the miter scale. - Release the miter lock plate.

-Note: You can quickly locate 0°, 22-1/2° left or right, and 45° left or right by releasing the lock plate as you rotate the control arm.
+Note: You can quickly locate 0°, 15°, 22-1/2°, 31.62°, and 45° left or right by releasing the lock plate as you rotate the control arm.
 The lock plate will seat itself in one of the positive stop notches, located in the miter table frame.